Move over, browsers: the future of the internet is digital wallets

 To explain what SSI is, Reed pulled out his physical wallet to show that it is self-sovereign and decentralized.
 “What we mean by self-sovereign is you control your wallet,” said Reed.
 “You don’t control who will give you a credential inside of the wallet or even what’s on it.
 But you do control what credentials you put into your wallet, where you take it and who you will use it to prove your identity with.”
 He also explained that it is decentralized because there is not one authority – there isn’t one issuer for the world or even one context.

-The basic idea of SSI is that we want to go from physical credentials in a wallet to digital credentials you can prove online, explained Reed.
+Reed explained that the basic idea of SSI is to move from physical credentials in a wallet to digital credentials you can prove online.
 How is that possible?
-The verifiable credential trust triangle, which includes a holder (anyone who puts credentials in their wallet and has them verified) and a verifier.
+The "verifiable credential trust triangle" includes a holder (anyone who puts credentials in their wallet and has them verified) and a verifier.

 To make this process work digitally, we need a way to verify the credentials with cryptography.
 “The identity folks met with the blockchain folks and had a baby – it’s called self-sovereign identity,” said Reed.